-Before you can connect Bolt to PE, you must install Bolt.
+Before you can use Bolt with PE, you must install Bolt.

 To set up Bolt to use the orchestrator API, you must: